RobertLeisner/Bodoconsult.Core.Database/README.md

 Bodoconsult.Core.Database library simplifies the access to SQL based databases.
 This library is as base class which does not contain implementations.
 It handles the most common database actions like getting datatables, running SQL statement or fetch scalar values from the database.

-Additionally the library contains some tools for developers using the database layers derived from Bodoconsult.Core.Database.
-See below
+Additionally the library contains some tools for developers making the usage of the database layers derived from Bodoconsult.Core.Database as easy as possible.
+See below.

 See the following implementations: